gvchandar/tech-challenge/README.md

 We have a nested object, we would like a function that you pass in the object and a key and get back the value.
 How this is implemented is up to you.
 <br/>
 <br/>
-__This challenge is implemented using Terraform in subfolder  nestedobject__
+__This challenge is implemented using Python in subfolder  nestedobject__